 D-pads are more commonly called control pads.
 D-pads are typically found with gaming consoles.
 I’m sure you’ve probably got, or at least seen some kind of console, whether it’s Xbox or PlayStation.
 These consoles come with controllers.
-A D-pad is a cross or round switch on the left of the controller.
+It is usually a cross or round switch on the left of the controller.

 It’s super easy to use and makes controlling directional actions in your video games a breeze.
 The D-pad’s design has revolutionized gaming, overtaking joysticks and relieving hand cramps ever since.